dmachlanski/CE888_2023/lab4/README.md

 Prerequisites
 1. Complete Unit 4 Moodle quiz first.
-2. Install EconML package with 'pip install econml' or 'pip install --user econml'.
+2. Install EconML package with `pip install econml` or `pip install --user econml`.
 3. Implement $\epsilon_{ATE}$ and $\epsilon_{PEHE}$ evaluation metrics.
 See lecture slides for help.
 You should have done this already as part of the Moodle quiz.
 You can re-use your quiz answers here.
 Have the code for the metrics ready to use in your notebook or python script.

 Data